Period dramas on Netflix and Amazon Prime to watch while we wait for ‘The Crown’

+Sadly though, the official return of The Crown isn’t set to come to Netflix for another year, due to hit in November 2022.
 Luckily, there are plenty of other options to whet your period drama appetite this month.
 From royalty to midwifery, chess to comedy. here are just a few of our favourites.

 This 2017 mini-series follows the story of Grace Marks (Sarah Gadon), who is held in prison for murder.
 A psychologist, Dr. Jordan (Edward Holcroft), takes an interest in her case, and decides to interview her to determine if her conviction is legitimate or based on faulty evidence.
 Through these interviews, Grace reflects on her past, until she culminates in the day of the murder itself.

 The Queen’s Gambit

 Pride & Prejudice

 There are plenty of Pride and Prejudice adaptations to choose from out there, but this 1995 limited series is a personal favourite.
 I mean, it’s got Colin Firth as Darcy – what more could you want?

 The acclaimed BBC drama is now available on Netflix, and it’s perfect for Christmas bingeing.
 Ross Poldark has returned to England after fighting in the American Revolution, to find that his entire life has moved on without him.
 It is up to him to rebuild his life and to face the challenges of 1700’s England alone.

 Set in 1950s New York where backdrops look like a musical and background actresses walk down the street in colour-coded crinoline skirts, Teh Marvelous Mrs Maisel focuses on Miriam Maisel, a wealthy Jewish woman whose husband suddenly leaves her and their two children for his secretary.
 Having somewhat of a mental breakdown, she ends up on stage in a grotty comedy club, telling the story of her marriage’s demise in a tone wholly incoming of nan UWS housewife.